Myofascial Bodywork is Good Medicine

 Okay, when you come to see me it is not quite like that.
 I do have warmed, flannel sheets and soft, relaxing music.
-But there is no lavender wafting through the air, and I do not yet have a fountain in the corner with its gently flowing water.
+But there may not be lavender wafting through the air, and I do not yet have a fountain in the corner with its gently flowing water.
 I do encourage you to let your consciousness drift inward, and to let go -- to sink into the deepest relaxation available to you.

-Still, in our society the frequently-held image considers massage based in spa culture, a world of luxurious pampering that for most of us is in the category of a rare and special treat.
+Still, in our society the common view considers massage an aspect of spa culture, a world of luxurious pampering that for most of us is in the category of a rare and special treat.